shikhashikz/shikhashikz.github.io/_posts/2021-07-27-TimeisPrecious-DailyBlogPost.md

 To one of Yaag’s questions on how should people get in touch with Seth, Seth replies,

->”No need.There are 8000+ blogs on my website and regularly featured Podcasts on Akimbo.”
+>”No need.
+There are 8000+ blogs on my website and regularly featured Podcasts on Akimbo.”
 >
 I was indeed dumbstruck by this statement.
 And I am sure you would have understood the hidden meaning in his words.